-As an associate professor in the University of Texas’s Department of Thoracic and Cardiovascular Surgery, Dr. Rice has been a leader in educating medical students while also working as a practicing surgeon and researcher.
-Although he started out as an associate professor, Dr. Rice is now a full professor at the University and M.D.
+As an associate professor in the University of Texas’s Department of Thoracic and Cardiovascular Surgery, Dr. Rice has been a leader in medical student education.
+In addition to teaching, he also serves as a surgeon and researcher.
+Although he started as an associate professor, Dr. Rice is now a full professor at the University and M.D.
 Anderson.

 Research Interests and Clinical Specialties

 He and his colleagues at M.D.
-Anderson have been instrumental in advancing the use of VATS, video assisted thoracoscopic surgery, the use of video to make surgery less invasive.
+Anderson have been instrumental in advancing the use of VATS.
+VATS stands for video-assisted thoracoscopic surgery, a less invasive surgical practice.
 Dr. Rice was the first surgeon at M.D.
-Anderson to use VATS for an esophagectomy.
+Anderson to use VATS to perform an esophagectomy.

 Professional Organizations and Honors

-Dr. Rice also currently holds the position of diplomat in the American Board of Surgery and has been honored as one of America’s Top Doctors and America’s Top Doctors for Cancer several times.
-He also won the Surgery Chief Resident Teaching Award at the University of Texas two times and the Award on Aging from the Society of Thoracic Surgeons.
+Dr. Rice also currently holds the position of diplomat in the American Board of Surgery.
+On several occasions, Dr. Rice has been honored as one of America’s Top Doctors and America’s Top Doctors for Cancer.
+He also won the Surgery Chief Resident Teaching Award at the University of Texas twice. as well as the Award on Aging from the Society of Thoracic Surgeons.

 During his career, Dr. Rice has become a leader in surgical treatments while also advancing the understanding and treatment of mesothelioma.
 His work is helping patients live longer with less pain and fewer limitations thanks to less invasive treatment methods.Get Your FREE Mesothelioma Packet